valkey-io/valkey-doc/topics/quickstart.md

 Now that you have Valkey running and understand the basics, you can explore more advanced topics and use cases:

+* **Try Valkey**: Use [Try Valkey](https://valkey.io/try-valkey/) allows you to try Valkey, the high-performance in-memory data store, directly from your browser — no installation needed
 * **Core Data Types**: Valkey offers powerful [data types](https://valkey.io/topics/data-types/) beyond simple strings.
 Understanding these types is key to designing efficient applications:
     * [Strings](https://valkey.io/topics/strings/): The simplest type, used for caching, counters, and more.
     * [Lists](https://valkey.io/topics/lists/): Ordered sequences ideal for queues and logs.